 The Lifetime Achievement Award for the Small College Basketball Alumni Association is presented each year to an individual who has demonstrated a continuous commitment to small college basketball including measureable, lasting and sustained leadership and service, as well as an impact on the game over a career or a lifetime.
 The Lifetime Achievement Award is presented each year at the Small College Basketball’s Celebration of the Game.
 Nominations for the award are made by members of the alumni association.

-Larry Lady Selected for SCB Lifetime Achievement Award
+Roy Pickerill and Joel Utley Selected for 2020 SCB Lifetime Achievement Award

-Lady will be awarded with the honor at the Small College Basketball National Awards Show on Saturday, May 11 at the Starlight Ballroom inside the Crowne Plaza hotel in downtown Kansas City, Missouri.
+Pickerill and Utley will be awarded the honor at the Small College Basketball National Awards Show on Saturday May 2nd at the Starlight Ballroom inside the Crowne Plaza hotel in downtown Kansas City, MO.

-This event is open to the public and tickets are $50.
-All tickets may be purchased at the door and will include food and drinks at the social immediately following the National Awards Show.
+The event is open to the public and tickets are $50.
+All tickets must be purchased at the door and will include food and drinks at the social immediately following the National Awards Show.